 These reasons are especially prevalent in lesser developed or lower income countries where the official sector is not as efficient in providing public goods.
 In such countries, there is a great need for prudent and effective policies to combat the shadow economy.
 The first step in combating the shadow economy is to accurately quantify it.
 To this end, we use the MIMIC model of Schneider (2006) to measure the size of the shadow economies of Bangladesh, India, Pakistan, and Sri Lanka.
 We find that the shadow economies in these countries are substantial; the average size as a percentage of official GDP over the period 1995-2014 is 26.77% for Bangladesh, 25.41% for India, 24.37% for Pakistan, and 32.56% for Sri Lanka.
-Furthermore, there is a clear upward trend in the size of the shadow economy in each country.
-We also find that the size of the shadow economy is negatively related to GDP per capita, financial freedom, and business freedom, while it is positively related to size of government.
+Furthermore, there is a clear upward trend in the size of the shadow economy is negatively related to GDP per capita, financial freedom, and business freedom, while it is positively related to size of government.